 The Webhook feature allows our platform to send real-time notifications to your web applications and reporting systems.
 Once a webhook is activated, HTTP POST requests will start to be sent to a URL of your choice.
-Requests are in accordance with the completion of events generated via Widget, ILR (Instant Lead Response) or API Integrations.
+Requests are in accordance with the completion of events generated via Widget, Lead Connect or API Integrations.
 Similarly to Call Reports.
 The URL for your web application can be updated and customised for your company.
 Requested data will be exported in JSON format.

 2. How Webhooks Work

 A Webhook can be created by registering the URL in the third-party application.
 In our case, ResponseiQ.
 Once a URL is registered, you can choose the event which will trigger a notification.
 These events will be active for both the Widget and the Lead Connect system.

 The route created via webhooks holds the logic to be executed once an event is triggered.
 The system doesn't have to know the nature of what needs to be executed, it only needs to keep track of the routes to notify.
 It is a very powerful tool, as everything remains decoupled.
 Your web application will receive notifications through the chosen URL, not only does this know an event has occurred on our platform, but it can also react in response.

 Once an event has occurred across any of the platform's features, Widget, Lead Connect or API, JSON data will be sent in your Webhook URL.
 Below are listed examples of events and what has occurred to cause them:

 4. Step by Step to Set-up a Webhook

 4.1.
 Login to your company account on the ResponseiQ platform